PhyloGrok/VCFplots/README.md

 <h2>Code</h2>
 Concatenate CSV

-- Merges all the annotated CSVs together into a one .csv file
+- Merges all the annotated CSVs together into one .csv file.

+Annotation Impact Bar Plot

+- Visualizes each SRA Run mutation impact with the use of R.

+QC plot

+- Visualize viable strains for the experiment considering genomic range to the reference genome of respective bacterium.

 <h2>Plots</h2>